top of page

 Academic, Des 4372, Harvard GSD

-The project aims to redevelop the Bentencho station of Chuo Line and JR Loop Line and surrounding areas to create a gateway and new urban center for Osaka.
-As the site is in equal distance to the city center and the 2025 Expo site, and directly connected to the northern and southern urban gateways of Osaka, via its JR Loop Line, the redevelopment would not only serve the incoming visitors during the 2025 EXPO but also provide office and institutional programs for local residents.
+The project aims to redevelop Bentencho Station of the Chuo Line and JR Loop Line, along with its surrounding areas, to establish a gateway and new urban center for Osaka.
+Located equidistant from the city center and the 2025 Expo site, and directly linked to Osaka's northern and southern urban gateways via the JR Loop Line, the redevelopment aims to accommodate visitors during the 2025 Expo while providing office and institutional facilities for local residents.

 Introduction 01